Indo Ocean Project – Divemaster and Research Diver Internship

-Indo Ocean Project was founded by marine biologists, dive instructors, and ocean enthusiasts from around the globe to create a nation wide standardized data collection and research diver training program in Indonesia, the heart of the coral triangle.
-Indo Ocean Project has been working together with dive operators, various universities, and the local communities to carry out scientific research to address shark, ray, and marine conservation issues in the Indo-Pacific area.
+Indo Ocean Project was founded by marine biologists, dive instructors, and ocean enthusiasts from around the globe to create a standardized data collection and research diver training program in Indonesia.
+We work together with government agencies, NGO’s, communities, and universities to carry out scientific research to address marine conservation issues and conduct ecological monitoring in the Indo-Pacific region.

 You don’t need to be a diver or scientist to apply!
 Our project relies on the experience and expertise of our volunteers from around the world to take action and take part.

-1 – Penida Project: Located on the island of Nusa Penida off the south eastern coast of Bali in the Lombok Straight.
-The Penida MPA hosts a year round population of manta rays, seasonal sightings of mola mola, and beautiful coral reefs.
+1 – Penida Project: Located on the island of Nusa Penida off the southeastern coast of Bali in the Lombok Strait.
+The Penida MPA hosts a year-round population of manta rays, seasonal sightings of mola mola, and beautiful coral reefs.
 But watch out!
-Penida is famous for strong currents and cold upwellings which bring in nutrient rich waters.
+Penida is famous for strong currents and cold upwellings that bring in nutrient-rich waters.

 Entry Airport: Denpasar (Bali)

-Current Projects: Baited Remote Underwater Video (BRUV), roving survey, coral nursery & restoration, coral biodiversity mapping, marine megafauna identification and population dynamic survey, mangrove restoration, marine debris survey
+Current Projects: BRUV, roving survey, coral nursery & restoration, coral biodiversity mapping, marine megafauna identification and population dynamic survey, mangrove restoration, marine debris survey

-3 – Bira Project: **Coming Soon** Located on the south eastern tip of Sulawesi in a famous ship building community os Bira.
-This untouched paradise is around a 5 hour drive from Indonesian third most populated city, Makasar.
-Picturesque private beaches and unexplored dive sites which is known as Indoneisa’s number one shark diving destination.
+2 – Bira Project: Located on the southern tip of Sulawesi in a famous shipbuilding community called Bira.
+This untouched paradise is around a 4-hour drive from Indonesia’s third-largest city, Makasar.
+Picturesque deserted beaches and unexplored dive sites, Bira is quickly becoming known as Indonesia’s number one shark diving destination.
 Blue warm water and thriving coral reefs are the main draw to this remote part of Sulawesi.

-Current Projects: BRUV, roving survey dives, coral biodiversity mapping, shark & turtle ID, marine debris survey, mangrove restoration, coral nursery & restoration, marine park management strategy development
+Current Projects: BRUV, roving survey dives, coral biodiversity mapping, shark & turtle ID, marine debris survey, coral nursery & restoration, marine park management strategy development

-Indonesia is the 4th most populated country in the world, the number one shark fishing nation for the last 3 decades.
-Geographically, Indonesia should have some of the highest biodiversity of shark, ray, and predatory species in the world, but the high demand for shark fins and manta ray gill rakers has caused severe overfishing across the country and nearly exhausted the population.
+Indonesia is the 4th most populated country in the world, the number one shark fishing nation, and second-largest contributor to ocean plastic pollution.
+Geographically, Indonesia should have some of the highest biodiversity of predatory species in the world, but the high demand for shark fins and manta ray gill rakers has caused severe overfishing across the country and nearly exhausted the population.
 This is the front lines of marine conservation efforts.
 We are able to supply a consistent and quality ecological monitoring program to our partnering Marine Protected Areas (MPA) and local stakeholders.
 Project’s like Indo Ocean Project exist to fill the gap between marine park officials and the data required to manage them and to help support the development of new protected areas.

 Before you can be a good research diver, you first must be a good diver.
-The Dive Master and Research Diver Internship will give you the skills needed to work either in marine conservation/research or the diving industry.
+Our Divemaster and research diver internship will give you the skills needed to work in marine conservation or the diving industry globally.
 You will meet like-minded individuals and be able to network with experienced and aspiring marine biologists and organizations from around the world.
 It is a stepping stone into the industry where you not only do contribute to marine research but learn how to develop and take lead of critical conservation projects

 What will you learn?

 The Divemaster course teaches you to be a leader and take charge of dive activities.
-Through knowledge development sessions with your mentoring instructor, Watermanship skills exercises and workshops, and hands on practical assessment, you develop the skills to organize and direct a variety of scuba activities.
+Through knowledge development sessions with your mentoring instructor, watermanship skills exercises and workshops, and hands-on practical assessment, you develop the skills to organize and direct a variety of scuba activities.
 In partnership with your research diver internship you will be able to conduct and lead various marine research activities.
 Learn from award-winning instructors and marine biologists in our global, multi-cultural and inclusive team.

 Return to Marine Research Expeditions